 When you leave Active Service, you must decide:

 How to receive your monthly pension benefit - You can receive your regular monthly pension payments directly, have them deposited to your bank account, or have them credited to your DROP account and receive them later.

 Whether to take money from your DROP account - If you decide to receive payments from your DROP account, they can be lump sum amounts or monthly payments.
 DROP withdrawals are taxable income.
 Federal law requires you to start taking money from your DROP account when you reach age 701⁄2.

 The Pension System urges you to meet with a tax or financial advisor before you decide when and how to receive distributions.
 By planning carefully and getting help from an expert, you can make the best possible decision and avoid or reduce any adverse tax consequences.

 When you enroll in DROP, in exchange for the advantage of accumulating a DROP account, you are not entitled to earn additional pension benefits through pay increases or additional years of Pension Service.
 A Benefits Counselor can explain the DROP rules to you in detail and point out the advantages and disadvantages of participating in DROP.

-This is a general overview of DROP.
+This is a general overview of DROP as currently defined in the Pension Plan.
 It is intended to increase your awareness of the options available to you, but it does not give legal or financial advice or provide enough details for you to make decisions.

 For additional information, refer to your Member Handbook, the Plan Document, or attend the Pension System's educational programs.
 Go to the Forms section.
 You also may contact a Benefits Counselor via e-mail, or call the Pension System office at 214.638.3863 or 1.800.638.3861.
 You also should consider obtaining advice from a tax consultant or financial advisor of your choice before deciding when to retire and how to receive your pension benefit.